UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Results

-For action descriptions, both participants and physiotherapists evaluated the model outputs of most actions as comparable to or even better than the ground truth.
+The average results of the study per each group of the participants and physios are reported in Fig~\ref{fig:fig10}.
+For action descriptions, both participants and physios evaluated the model outputs of most actions as comparable to or even better than the ground truth.
 However, a subset of the actions was rated with a difference that exceeded the significance level, indicating room for improvement.
 When describing the action of standing up from a chair (Action \#6), the model consistently generated outputs such as `\textit{this individual is rising from a chair, curving their back forward}'.
 It appears that distinguishing between normal patterns and improper back curvature is challenging for the model due to their high similarities.
 In the case of the left-leg lift in a standing position (Action \#15), the model frequently predicted the users' performances as unstable - a description criticized by physiotherapists but accepted by participants, who often found this action difficult to execute while maintaining balance.
 More interestingly, for the action of alternating toe touch (Action \#19), while physiotherapists agreed with the model's prediction of the performances as `\textit{rounding their back excessively}', some participants believe they performed the action correctly.
 In a clinic setting, physiotherapists would actively engage with the patient to determine if such a discrepancy is due to a lack of capacity (i.e., the performance is the best the patient can do) or cognitive bias (i.e., the patient is unaware of the harm in performing the action in that particular manner).
-Based on this interaction, they would come to a consensus and decide whether to adjust the action's difficulty or work on improving the patient's self-awareness. \textbf{We believe such an interaction could also happen between our framework and a user}.
+Based on this interaction, they would come to a consensus and decide whether to adjust the action's difficulty or work on improving the patient's self-awareness. \textbf{We believe such an interaction could also happen between our framework and a user, by further enabling a multi-round dialogue between them that simulates such an in-depth patient-physio interaction}.
+This may open opportunities for personalized services and improve the model's efficacy via continual learning.
 We would like to leave this to its future development.